rtakeshi/latam-challenge/README.md

 2. To accomplish this, I declared a local function named 'extract_emojis' inside the 'q2_memory' and 'q2_time' functions.
 This function was later converted into a Spark User Defined Function (UDF).
 While it's generally considered a best practice to declare UDFs at the SparkSession level, for this case solution, i opted to run inside my Q2 funtions to better manipulate my SparkSessions;
 3. With the UDF in place, aggregating and counting the emojis found in the data files became a straightforward task.

+**Future Improvements**

+1. UDF reduce PySpark performance, and make harder to optmize codes outside Spark Environment, to avoid that, is a good practice to develop your own Emoji regex reading expression by using PySpark internal functions.

 ### Q3 Transformations

 1. By using a regex expression to identify mentions in the content column, I extracted all mentioned users in tweets using the PySpark SQL function regexp_extract with a tweet mention regex pattern.